apotonick/erbse/README.md

 * block support a la Rails.

+* Always get template file content as string.
+The outer template abstraction layer, like Tilt, has to take care of caching the Erbse Template instances.

 == About Erubis

 Erubis is an implementation of eRuby.
 It has the following features.